Validate Services for Startups

 Identify and prioritize who would pay for it, and estimate the customer acquisition cost

-Search market for existing competing solutions and assess comparative advantages
+Search the market for existing competing solutions and assess comparative advantages

 Formulate a formal value hypothesis that identifies both the chosen customers’ real problem(s) and the product features needed to satisfy the customers.